It’s the most wonderful time of the year…

 New Years Eve

 If this is your first year celebrating New Years Eve in Denmark brace yourself for lots of fireworks.
 In Denmark there is no need fight the crowds to see a firework display.
 You just look outside!
-Danes are allowed to light fireworks from December 27 – January 1, and they can be purchased from December 15 from shops like Silvan or Bilka.
+Danes are allowed to light fireworks from December the 27th – January the 1st, and it can be purchased from December the 15th from shops like Silvan or Bilka.
 Whether you want to light a rocket or two, or just stand back and watch the show, it is highly recommended to wear safety protection glasses!

 New Years Eve in Denmark is mostly celebrated among family or friends with a private party at someone’s house.
-It is less common for people to attend corporate organisations’ large New Years Eve parties, as common in other countries.
+While common in other countries, it is less common in Denmark to attend corporate organisations’ large New Years Eve parties.
 Most Danes like to dress up for the occasion meaning men often wear a jacket and tie, and women might wear a nice dress or a shirt (yes, freezing is part of the outfit).

-The evening starts at 18.00 sharp with the national broadcast of Queen Margaret’s New Years Eve speech.
+The evening starts at 18.00 sharp with the national broadcast of King Frederik’s New Years Eve speech.
 Actually, you may want to turn on the TV just before 18.00 so you don’t miss the changing of guards in front of the palace.
-In her speech, the Queen summarises the year’s major political events, both global and local, and she always ends her speech saying: “Gud Bevare Danmark” (God save Denmark).
+This is the first time King Frederik does the New Years Eve speech as he acceded the throne in January after Queen Margarets’s abdication.
+In his speech, the monarch summarises the year’s major political events, both global and local.
+Queen Margaret always ended the speech by saying: “Gud Bevare Danmark” (God save Denmark), and Danes will be curious to see if King Frederik continues that tradition.

 New Years Eve Menu

 Then starts the dinner at the often overly decorated New Years Eve themed dinner table.
-Traditionally boiled cod with creamed kale and potatoes are on the menu.
-However, many Danes come up with their own New Years Eve menu, and it has also become very popular to order a New Years Eve menu from a restaurant.
-If you can’t see yourself cooking on New Years Eve (and boiled cod is not your thing), it is a good idea to order your New Years Eve menu well in advance as restaurants and catering companies get very busy.
+Traditionally boiled cod with creamed kale and potatoes would be on the menu.
+However, many Danes come up with their own New Years Eve menu, and it has also become very popular to skip cooking and order a nice New Years Eve menu from a restaurant.
+However, it is a good idea to order your New Years Eve menu well in advance as restaurants and catering companies get very busy.
 Many restaurants will also be closed for normal service in the evening.

 Kransekage